 During the preliminary stage of the tournament, teams are bracketed in groups of four or five and games will not have overtime periods.
 Games will be counted as: Win -3 points; Tie - 1 point; Loss - 0 points.
 In the elimination stage, games that end in a tie during regulation play will go straight to penalty kicks (per FIFA rules) to determine a winner (no overtime).

 Each age division will consist of groups of 4 or 5 teams per group.
-The 1st and/or 2nd place teams in each group will advance to the knockout stages.
+All 1st place teams, and some or all 2nd place teams, in each group will advance to the knockout stages.
 The number of teams that advance in each age category is determined based on the total number of teams in each age group.
-Some teams may advance directly to the semi-finals and some teams to quarter-finals.
+If 8 teams qualify for the play-offs, the best team will play the 8th qualified team, the 2nd best the 7th team, etc. Some teams may advance directly to the semi-finals and some teams to quarter-finals.
 Teams that don’t advance to the knockout stage may play friendly games after the group games.
 This is subject to change depending on the total number of teams registered per age division.
 Team rank within and between groups after group games will be determined by points.
 If teams are tied in points, the following order of tie breakers will apply:

 Most goals scored

 Result of the mutual game/head to head competition.

 If teams remain tied, penalty kicks will be taken.
 If more than 2 teams are tied, the toss of a coin or drawing of lots will determine the tie-breaker.